List of missing Colorado flood victims down to just one

-DENVER The number of people still missing in Colorado's devastating floods dwindled on Tuesday to just one, a woman presumed to be dead, after six others among the hundreds who had been unaccounted for notified authorities they were alive and well.
+DENVER, Sept 24 The list of people still missing in the devastating Colorado floods dwindled to one person on Tuesday, a woman who is presumed dead, after six others once among the hundreds unaccounted for notified authorities that they were alive and well.

-The surprise emergence of the six survivors leaves the confirmed death toll from the disaster at eight, not counting the 60-year-old woman last seen in her house before it was swept away by the floodwaters along Big Thompson River.
+With just one person remaining on that list - a 60-year-old woman last seen in her house before it was swept away along with Starner's - the casualty count seemed unlikely to go much higher.

-Unlike the confirmed fatalities from across four Colorado counties, her remains have yet to be recovered.
-With hundreds of people having turned up earlier, the casualty count seemed unlikely to climb much higher.
+In 1976, a deadly flash flood on the Big Thompson River claimed more than 140 lives.

-The flurry of human lost-and-found reports in recent days all emanated from Larimer County, which bore much of the brunt of floodwaters spawned by torrential downpours that drenched the eastern slopes of the Rockies almost nonstop for a week, starting on September 9.
+The flurry of human lost-and-found reports in recent days all emanated from Larimer County, which bore much of the brunt of flood waters spawned by torrential downpours that drenched the eastern slopes of the Rockies almost nonstop for a week, starting on Sept.
+9.

 The deluge, ranked as the heaviest to hit Colorado's so-called Front Range in about four decades, sent torrents of water cascading down rain-saturated mountainsides through canyons that funneled the runoff into communities below.